mjhea0/express-testing-mocha-knex/README.md

 module.exports = require('knex')(config);
 ```

-The database connection is establish by passing the proper environment to *knexfile.js* which returns the associated object that gets passed to the `knex` library in the third line above.
+The database connection is established by passing the proper environment (via the environment variable `NODE_ENV`) to *knexfile.js* which returns the associated object that is passed to the `knex` library in the third line above.

-> Now is a great time to initilize a new git repo and commit!
+> **NOTE**: Now is a great time to init a new git repo and make your first commit!

 ### Test Structure

 With that complete, let's look at the current test structure.
 In the "src" directory, you'll notice a "test" directory, which as you probably guessed contains the test specs.
-Two sample tests have been created, plus there is some basic configuration set up for [JSHint](https://github.com/jshint/jshint) and [JSCS](http://jscs.info/).
+Two sample tests have been created, plus there is some basic configuration set up for [JSHint](https://github.com/jshint/jshint) and [JSCS](http://jscs.info/) so that the code is linted against the style config and conventions defined in the *.jscsrc*  and *jshintrc* files, respectively.

 Run the tests: